 The sooner you notice and address the lack of food or beginnings of hepatic lipidosis, the better.
 It's possible you can catch the eating problem before it becomes hepatic lipidosis, but even if you can't, prompt vet care will make the cat's condition much easier to treat.

-How to Treat Hepatic Lipidosis with CBD Oil
+How to Help Manage Hepatic Lipidosis with CBD Oil

 CBD oil for cats may help with hepatic lipidosis in several ways: